SOM x PC

 己亥 (Year of the Pig) Rubber Stamp

-Sumthings of Mine, is started as an online store in June 2016, which aims to share something beautiful, something unique, something different that could bring happiness to every user.
-We aim to make here a great place to get unique stationeries and gifts especially for those who care for designs and quality as well as uniqueness.
-We collect unique and quality stationeries that could serve to collect your moments.
+Sumthings of Mine, is started as an online store in October 2016, which aims to share a curated selection of stationery, paper and lifestyle accessory that focusing on journaling and collecting moments.
+We aim to make here a great place especially for those who care for designs and quality as well as uniqueness.
+We collect unique and quality stationeries that could serve to collect and create your moments.

 2019 is known as the year of the pig, the Earth Pig Year or Ji Hai (己亥) 기해년.
 The calendar system is based on the combination of the 10 heavenly stems over the 12 Zodiac Signs.
 Ji Hai (己亥) starts from 4th Feb 2019, ends on 24th January 2020.

 This wooden rubber stamp features 2 Chinese/Japanese characters of 己亥 (Year of the Pig) in handwritten Chinese Calligraphy and are stylised into a rectilinear geometry.
 The geometrical style developed from the needs to adapt Chinese characters to block seals and stamps for official purposes in the past.

 This rubber stamp would be great for adorning your journal pages, adding personalised touch to outgoings or any projects.
 It would also make a unique gift for people who are looking for something different.

 Each piece of rubber stamps is assembled by hand with care and attention to details.
 We hope this unique creation will add some sparks in your everyday life.

 Designed by SOM Studio x Pooi Chin

 We believe that hand-written form has no equivalent in computer fonts.